johnjallday/dolphin-music-project-manager/README.md

 ## License

-This project is part of the Dolphin Agent ecosystem.
+This project is part of the Ori Agent ecosystem.

+---

+**Made with ❤️ for the REAPER and AI community**